FJada/JALT/IdeaBoard.md

+# Brainstorming

+## Who are our User Groups?
+Who do we want to create solutions for?

+## Types of Solutions
+- web application
+- mobile app
+- website

+## Do we want to create something for one-time use or continuous use?

+# Solutions/ Ideas

 ## CitySafeguard / StormSafe
 Web Application implementing weather-based APIS to predict flooding or vulnerabilites in New York CIty Aims to prevent new york residents from suffering from natural disasters.